Can the program be stopped without a reversal of progress (i.e. - shrinking) or negative side effects (i.e. - alopecia, hirsutism, etc.)?

 This article says that herbal breast enlargement is not likely or not possible.
 Can you refute that?

 Herbal breast enlargement has worked before, but this will understandably remain in doubt.
 I will keep working to make positive results consistent for everyone, and to make results undeniable.
 Some people won't believe it at this point, and the results have not been consistent or not enough for everybody.
 My task is to improve the theory and this study on evidence based observations, and not to prove it to everyone at this time.
-There are results that can be replicated by simply going with suggested herb formulas under /programs/: see the anon03, anon04 and hirsutism blogs.
+There are results that can be replicated by simply going with suggested herb formulas under /programs/: see the anon03, anon04 and hirsutism journals.

 This study has evolved beyond common conceptions about botanical breast enhancement.
 While I won't bring up any specific source in particular for refutation, some claims will be addressed.